hadhemiGH/helm-charts/README.md

 #### Configmap
 ConfigMap allows you to decouple an environment-specific configuration from pods and containers.
 It stores data as key-value pairs that can be consumed in other places.
 Config map used in this application as a pod volume that is mounted to containers.
 #### Deployment
+In templates/deployment.yaml, I have added a new tier label to the deployment’s metadata for more flexibility in deployment and lookup.
-including important parameters such as the replica count, container image and ports, and liveness and readiness probes:
+This file includeimportant parameters such as the replica ,selector, container image and ports, liveness and readiness probes:

+In addition to our tier label being added to the auto-generated deployment template, we have added:
+- env field inside the containers spec which allows us to add the ConfigMapkey .
+- volumeMounts: part of a Kubernetes Pod spec that describes how and where a volume is mounted within a container.
+- liveness and readiness: probes that K8S uses to determine if the application is ready to accept requests or needs to be restarted
 #### _helpers

-liveness and readiness: probes that K8S uses to determine if the application is ready to accept requests or needs to be restarted
+A place to put template helpers that can be re-used throughout the chart.
+In this file, we added a common labels such as Component, Application, EnvName and the Name

 # Fluent Helm Charts